6.2 - Compatibility of the approach with other frameworks

 • The temporal boundary of the last accounting period

-• The list of analytical axes selected for the study, taken into account by emission category
+• The list of analytical axes selected for the study, considered per emission category

 • The list of accounting codes taken into account and linked to the emission categories

-• For each area of responsibility: the allocation of the emission profile, the reduction trajectory and the action programme
+• For each responsibility boundary: the allocation of the emissions profile, the reduction trajectory and the action programme

-⏳[WIP] For information, a comparative table will be inserted here by December 2024 to illustrate the correspondence between the different requirements of the GHG-P and the ISO and the way the Bilan Carbone® responds to them.
+⏳[WIP] For information, a comparative table will be inserted here to illustrate the correspondence between the different requirements of the GHG-P and the ISO and how the Bilan Carbone® responds to them.

 Last updated